 Particularly involved in the preservation of the environment (as in its contribution to the clean climbing about which we recently spoke to you), Patagonia puts forward this time an essential but invisible element, the air.
 On June 25th, the brand is organizing the third European edition of Running Up For Air.
-This virtual charity race will be dedicated to raising awareness about air quality.
+This virtual charity race will be dedicated to raising awareness of air quality.

 Objective: to eat up some altitude!